tstowe65/lesson-level-1-3/PROJECTGUIDE.md

 #### I. Tools Introduction
   1. [ ] command line part 1 - introduce the command line by showing students how they can view their files using it and how they can navigate directories
   2. [ ] chrome dev tools part 1 - introduce chrome dev tools while showing how to apply the box model to show how the dev tools can aid with css
-  3. [ ] google - indtroduce students to using google as a resource while they are searching for images
+  3. [ ] google - indtroduce google as a resource to look up html tags and css rule-sets

 ### 2. Code
 #### I. Adding images